My boobs are two different sizes. Is that normal? I feel really self-conscious about it!

 In a word, yes!
 Completely normal.
-When the most in-your-face boobs on billboards and TV are often airbrushed or augmented, it’s easy to feel like your body doesn’t measure up.
+When boobs on TV are often airbrushed or augmented, it’s easy to feel like your body doesn’t measure up.
 But most people aren’t completely symmetrical–boobs included!
 In younger teens, especially, it’s normal for breasts to develop unevenly.
-And while they might even out later, they probably still won’t be total twins–most adults also have slight differences in the size and shape of their breasts.
+And while they might even out later, they probably still won’t be total twins.
+In fact, most adults also have slight differences in the size and shape of their breasts.

 It’s an important part of your health maintenance to know how your breasts feel so that you can recognize any abnormalities.
 Monitor them throughout your menstrual cycle for changes, and if you have any symptoms such as pain, discharge, skin changes, or lumps, let your medical provider know so they can rule out something serious.